viritin/viritin-sb/README.md

  * Hilla is excluded, otherwise production mode fails (I'm probably excluding something that is actually needed in production )
  * Good looking setup requires app to use parent ATM, try to check if e.g.  "Maven tiles" could help here.
  * Dev mode exclusion list fed to spring-boot plugin is hard coded -> might exclude something you actually need.
 Tried to workaround this by fixing a related bug in Spring Boot (plugin), but now I can't seem to be able to dynamically feed the list for it as a property 😬 I bet it worked before...
+ * Using flow-maven-plugin (to override a performance issue & nasty warning) -> default bundles are not used.
+Now how to create custom ones??

 Random notes: